-Dictionary learning/sparse coding: Overcomplete representations have been very popular in the context of dictionary learning or sparse coding.
+Overcomplete representations have been very popular in the context of dictionary learning or sparse coding.
 Here, the task is to jointly learn a dictionary as well as a sparse selection of the dictionary atoms to fit the observed data.
-There have been Bayesian as well as frequentist approaches for dictionary learning [2,36,37].
-However, the heuristics employed in these works [2, 36, 37] have no performance guarantees.
-The work of Spielman et. al [35] considers learning (undercomplete) dictionaries and provide guaranteed learning under the assumption that the coefficient matrix is random (distributed as Bernoulli-Gaussian variables).
-Recent works [38, 39] provide generalization bounds for predictive sparse coding, where the goal of the learned representation is to obtain good performance on some predictive task.
+There have been Bayesian as well as frequentist approaches for dictionary learning (Lewicki et al., 1998; Kreutz-Delgado et al., 2003; Rao and Kreutz-Delgado, 1999).
+However, the heuristics employed in these works (Lewicki et al., 1998; Kreutz-Delgado et al., 2003; Rao and Kreutz-Delgado, 1999) have no performance guarantees.
+The work of Spielman et al. (2012b) considers learning (undercomplete) dictionaries and provide guaranteed learning under the assumption that the coefficient matrix is random (distributed as Bernoulli-Gaussian variables).
+Recent works in Mehta and Gray (2013); Maurer et al. (2012) provide generalization bounds for predictive sparse coding, where the goal of the learned representation is to obtain good performance on some predictive task.
 This differs from our framework since we do not consider predictive tasks here, but the task of recovering the underlying latent representation.
-Hillar and Sommer [40] consider the problem of identifiability of sparse coding and establish that when the dictionary succeeds in reconstructing a certain set of sparse vectors, then there exists a unique sparse coding, up to permutation and scaling.
+Hillar and Sommer (2011) consider the problem of identifiability of sparse coding and establish that when the dictionary succeeds in reconstructing a certain set of sparse vectors, then there exists a unique sparse coding, up to permutation and scaling.
 However, our setting here is different, since we do not assume that a sparse set of topics occur in each document.

-2 Model
+2. Model